Rozmari/TaskScout/README.md

-# TaskScout - Forked from Kali Nojusmint.
+# TaskScout - A Small Alternative to TaskWarrior with Auto-Reminding

-A small alternative to TaskWarrior with auto-reminding.
+Forked from Kali Nojusmint.

 TODO -

 [ ] - Add autoexecute w/ option in cli.

 [ ] - Daemon Mode

 [ ] - Auto-install script.